uchicago-2025-capp30122/30122-project-asia-pacific-enthusiastic-coding-apec/README.md

 # 4. How to Run

 The software cleans and fetches the data, then passes that information to a Dash application to visualize on your local machine.
-The software has six pages with visualizations: i home page; ii descriptive page with export and import world maps; iii descriptive page with export and import tree maps, iv simulation page about some hypothetical tariffs, v dependency page with an import tendency trend; and vi Herfindahl–Hirschman index.
+The software has six pages with visualizations:
+- i home page;
+- ii descriptive page with export and import world maps;
+- iii descriptive page with export and import tree maps,
+- iv simulation page about some hypothetical tariffs,
+- v dependency page with an import tendency trend; and
+- vi Herfindahl–Hirschman index.
 The software can be run from a machine with Python installed.
 We describe in details on how to run the software on your local machine:
 Clone the Trade and Production Data in the United States Github Repository to your local machine terminal by running git clone git@github.com:uchicago-2025-capp30122/30122-project-asia-pacific-enthusiastic-coding-apec.git Run “uv sync”
 Put the API_KEY for agriculture data (https://quickstats.nass.usda.gov/api) On Linux/MacOS:
-export API_KEY="str"
+-export API_KEY="str"
 On Windows:
-$env:API_KEY = "str"
+-$env:API_KEY = "str"
 Run “uv run src/app/app.py” to start the dash.
 The first time this is going to take between 5 to 10 minutes depending on your computer and internet connection.

 # 5. Application Structure